-- For men, 49 years of age and under, the course rating plus 9
+- Men, 49 years of age and under, the course rating plus 9

-- For men, 50 years of age and older, the course rating plus 11
+- Men, 50 years of age and older, the course rating plus 11

-- For women, 49 years of age and under, the course rating plus 13
+- Women, 49 years of age and under, the course rating plus 13

-- For women, 50 years of age and older, the course rating plus 15
+- Women, 50 years of age and older, the course rating plus 15

 - Instructor of Beginner Golfers Workshop